Marketing | How to Write Emails That Get Opened?

 The purpose of writing a Newsletter is:

-• Only if the reader does not find it valuable, he would not open the next newsletter from you.
+Only if the reader finds it valuable, will they open your next newsletter.

-• nurture the subscribers with your wisdom in the common field of interest.
+• Nurture the subscribers with your wisdom in a shared field of interest.

-• Make them believe that it’s a win-win for both.
+• Make them believe it’s a win-win for both.

-1. Newsletter should look like a personalised email and not like a website.
+1. Newsletter should look like a personalized email and not like a website.

 2. Instead of putting images in left column and text in right, write it in simple and easy to understand text.